AztecProtocol/aztec-packages/docs/docs/reference/developer_references/common_errors/aztecnr-errors.md

 title: Aztec.nr Errors
 ---

 This section contains some errors that you may encounter when writing and compiling contracts in Aztec.nr.
-If you run into an error that is not listed here, please [create an issue](https://github.com/AztecProtocol/aztec-packages/issues/new).
+If you run into an error that is not listed here, please [create an issue (GitHub link)](https://github.com/AztecProtocol/aztec-packages/issues/new).

 #### `Aztec dependency not found.
 Please add aztec as a dependency in your Nargo.toml`